Skip to content

 p.join()

-python scripts/database/update_order_status.py
+python scripts/real-time/order_consumer.py

-Next, start streaming data into the system:
+• Then, start sending data into the system:

 python scripts/database/generate_data.py